petr-dihel/day-to_night_training/README.md

 - create a b-tree from file
 - than creates a list of paires
 - find oppoiste pair by calculated opposity unique_key
+- todo preapre data set from each pair for learning

 ## Results